1. SPORTS ILLUSTRATED HAS REPORTED THIS PAST WEEK THAT THE DALLAS MAVERICKS FACE MULTIPLE CLAIMS OF BOTH HOSTILE WORKPLACE AND SEXUAL HARASSMENT.

 C. In the "#MeToo" era, employers must have proper policies and procedures in place in order to avoid being caught in the hostile workplace web.

 We have entered a new era where sexual harassment and hostile work environment will not be tolerated on any level, by anyone, any longer.
-Employers should be prepared to address the cultural sea change taking place in the American workplace in anticipation of a potential and foreseeable expansion of sexual harassment/hostile environment claims.
+Employers should be prepared to address the cultural sea change taking place in the American workplace in anticipation of the potential and foreseeable expansion of sexual harassment/hostile environment claims.
 Here is a brief checklist of the things your business needs to consider when developing policies and procedures to avoid a Mavericks-like calamity:

 1. Maintain an effective anti-harassment policy.
 Your company must maintain a policy that prohibits sexual harassment and harassment based on other classifications.
 The policy should specify those classifications and the types of conduct to be proscribed by employees, supervisors, and management.